reimertz/gatsby-source-hire-with-google/README.md

 # gatsby-source-hire-with-google
-> Loads job openings from hire.withgoogle.com/public/jobs/{companyName} into Gatsby.js source system.
+> Loads job openings from Hire With Google into Gatsby.js.

 ## Installation